KILTprotocol/spec-ext-credential-api/readme.md

 and properly formatted before sending the `'request-payment'` message or requesting the user to pay via other means.
 If any of the checks have failed, the attester MUST NOT request the payment via any means.

+#### 2.b Extension rejects credential

+The user might not agree to the terms that the attester proposed.
+If the user rejects the terms, the extension MUST send a [rejection message](#rejections), referencing the `submit-terms` message in the `in-reply-to` field of the message object.

 #### 3. Optional: Attester requests payment